New rule to thwart railroad efforts to cut train crews to 1

 Railroad labor groups have adamantly opposed one-person crews for years due to both safety concerns and preserving jobs.
 Labor agreements requiring two-person crews have been in place for roughly 30 years at the major railroads, although many short-line railroads operate with one-man crews already.

-The arbitrators reviewing the contract talks that began more than two years ago have held hearings this week to hear proposals from both sides.
+The arbitrators reviewing the contract talks that began more than two years ago are holding hearings this week to hear proposals from both sides.
 Federal law prohibits rail unions from going on strike until mid September while that board develops a set of recommendations and both sides have a chance to negotiate a deal based on those recommendations.

+Federal officials said the proposed rule will replace the existing patchwork of state laws on railroad crew sizes with a national standard that will improve safety.

+“This proposed rule will improve safety for America’s rail passengers—and rail workers—across the country,” Transportation Secretary Pete Buttigieg said.

 Previously, the FRA issued a similar rule requiring two-person crews in 2016, but that rule was later abandoned during the Trump administration because the agency said at the time that there wasn’t enough evidence to show that two-person crews are safer.